Find Grad Schools

 Education Levels of International Relations Majors

-During the 2020-2021 academic year, 4,426 students earned their master's degree in international relations.
+During the most recent year for which data is available, 4,650 people earned their master's degree in international relations.
 This earns it the #43 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in international relations at each degree level.